15 Money Mistakes Popular Sit-Coms Taught Us to Avoid

 Lesson: The takeaway here is to always save money for your future self before indulging today.
 Try to stash between 10% and 15% of your salary — before splurging on a new outfit.

-For more smart money tips, please sign up for our free newsletters.
+For more smart money tips, check out our free newsletters.